OneMerceGroup/personalbridge/readme.txt

 1. Upload `personalbridge` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Create an account on [https://dashboard.merchbridge.com](https://dashboard.merchbridge.com) and follow our [step by step tutorial](https://support.personalbridge.com/vi/article/connect-store-moi-vao-personalbridge-app-10t3a8j/#2-connect-woocommerce-voi-personalbridge-app) on how to connect PersonalBridge with your WooCommerce store.
+3. Create an account on [https://dashboard.merchbridge.com](https://dashboard.merchbridge.com) and complete install.

 == Frequently asked questions ==